 Prisoner-Exchange Treaty with Iran

 On July 21, 2022, the Belgian parliament ratified a treaty that would allow Iranian nationals convicted of terrorism in Belgium to be extradited to Iran to serve their sentence.
 Belgian nationals convicted in Iran would also be extradited to Belgium to complete their sentence.
 Accordingly, each country can issue amnesty for the captives once they are extradited.
 The treaty originated in late February when the Iranian authorities detained Olivier Vandecasteele, a Belgian aid worker, on charges of espionage.
 Although Vandecasteele’s arrest was not made public, on March 11, Belgium signed the prisoner-exchange treaty with Iran that was then ratified in July 2022.
 The treaty also allows each party to grant amnesty when their nationals are extradited back to their home country.
 According to critics, Iran pushed for the treaty to secure the return of Assadollah Assadi, an Iranian diplomat who was convicted to 20 years in prison for orchestrating a plot to bomb a 2018 meeting of Iranian opposition leaders in France.
-If Assadi is allowed to return to Iran, critics claim he will likely be released rather than serving out the remainder of his sentence.
-(Sources: Middle Eastern Monitor, New York Times)
+Assadi was released in exchange for Vandecasteele on March 26, 2023.
+Critics of the exchange warned that the treaty would turn Belgium into a haven for Iranian intelligence and a “sanctuary country” for terrorist operations.
+Amnesty International welcomed Vandecasteele’s release but criticized Belgium for incentivizing Iran to take hostages to exchange for its intelligence officers.
+According to Amnesty International, Belgium contributed to “a climate of impunity for the extraterritorial targeting of Iranian dissidents for extrajudicial execution, torture, and other ill-treatment, and undermined the rights of victims to justice, reparations and guarantee non-recurrence of violations.”
+(Sources: Middle Eastern Monitor, New York Times, Iran International, Amnesty International)

 Policy on Radicalization and Foreign Fighters